 We review our estimates of the net realizable value of our inventory at each reporting period.
 Our estimate of the net realizable value of our inventory is subject to judgment and estimation.
 The actual net realizable value of our inventory could vary significantly from our estimates and could have a material effect on our financial condition and results of operations in any reporting period.
 We consider any DM1 or ansamitocin P3 raw material inventory in excess of 12 months' projected usage that is not supported by collaborators' firm fixed orders to be excess.
 We record any such raw material identified as excess at its net realizable value.
 Our estimate of 12 months' usage of DM1 and ansamitocin P3 raw material inventory is based upon our collaborators' estimates of their future clinical material requirements.
-Our collaborator's estimates of their clinical material requirements are based upon expectations regarding their clinical trials, including the timing, size, dosing schedule and maximum tolerated dose of each product.
+Our collaborators' estimates of their clinical material requirements are based upon expectations regarding their clinical trials, including the timing, size, dosing schedule and maximum tolerated dose of each product.
 Our collaborators' actual requirements for clinical materials may vary significantly from their projections.
 Significant differences between our collaborators' actual manufacturing orders and their projections could result in our actual 12-months-usage of DM1 and ansamitocin P3 varying significantly from our estimated usage at an earlier reporting period.
-During the six months ended December 31, 2003, we recorded as research and development expense \$20,000 of amounts paid or payable to the manufacturers of ansamitocin P3 and DM1 to produce material that we have identified as excess based upon our inventory policy.
+During the nine months ended March 31, 2004, we recorded as research and development expense \$307,000 of ansamitocin P3 and DM1 that we have identified as excess based upon our inventory policy.

 In April 2003, one of our collaborators informed us that it may explore alternative sources of ansamitocin P3 and/or DM1.
 In applying our inventory policy, we included this collaborator's 12-months' projected usage in the determination of our 12-month supply of ansamitocin P3 and DM1.
-At December 31, 2003, we believe that approximately \$424,000 of our ansamitocin P3 and/or DM1 inventory will be used to produce conjugate for this collaborator.
+At March 31, 2004, we believe that approximately \$896,000 of our ansamitocin P3 and/or DM1 inventory will be used to produce conjugate for this collaborator.
 If the collaborator finds and elects to use an alternative source of ansamitocin P3 and/or DM1, we will evaluate our inventory and, if necessary, will record an inventory valuation allowance to reduce to its net realizable value any ansamitocin P3 or DM1 inventory identified as excess.
 We are unable to determine when, if ever, the collaborator would be able to secure an alternative source of ansamitocin P3 and/or DM1.